 As a telehealth stakeholder, you cannot afford to miss these virtual sessions on four consecutive Telehealth Tuesdays: January 12, 19, 26 and February 2.

 EDGE will bring together a diverse group of changemakers, including representatives of government, healthcare delivery systems, academic medical centers, payers, innovators, and solution providers.
-Registration is Open!
+Register now!

-Join a special preview of EDGE during ATA’s next Policy Update Webinar – November 19!
+View a special preview of EDGE from ATA’s recent Policy Update Webinar!

 Our speaker lineup features Congressional leaders and staff, policy experts and healthcare who are influencing the future of care delivery.
 This is a unique opportunity to hear directly from the decision-makers as they share thought-leading insights and best practices that will guide the next phase of telehealth implementation in a new hybrid healthcare system.

 U,S. House of Representatives

 Minnesota State Senate